applejack4/JetpackComp/README.md

 - git https://github.com/applejack4/JetpackComp.git

 ## 2. Import the project in AndroidStudio, and add API Key
--  In Android Studio, go to File -> New -> Import project
+-  In Android Studio, go to File -> New -> Import project.
 -  Follew the dialog wizard to choose the folder where you cloned the project and click on open.
--  Android Studio imports the projects and builds it for you
+-  Android Studio imports the projects and builds it for you.

 ## 3.🤝 How to contribute
 - Fork it